-Click here for the most recent information on pending and completed Sheriff’s sales.
+Click here for the most recent information on pending and completed Sheriff Sales.

-Contact Deputy Greg Westrick or Melinda Kelser with questions.
+Contact Deputy Greg Westrick, Deputy Rick Thornton, or Melinda Kesler with questions.

-The Sheriff’s Sales Section is charged with the responsibility of:
+The Sheriff Sales Section is charged with the responsibility of:

 • Real Estate Foreclosure and Tax Sales